Zeeshushiekh/Zeeshushiekh/README.md

 - 👋 Hi, I’m @Zeeshushiekh
-- 👀 I’m interested in ..c++ .
+- 👀 I’m interested in ..Springboot .
-- 🌱 I’m currently learning competative question on hackerearth
+- 🌱 I’m currently Working in Cdac as full stack developer
-- 💞️ I’m looking to collaborate on for project related to web devellopment and c++ .
+- 💞️ I’m looking to collaborate on for project related to springboot  .
 - 📫 How to reach me zeeshannid12@gmail.com

 <!---